 - Once completed, you will now begin to bring in the footwork aspect of the drill.
-Execute the same between the legs to crossover move, BUT with a follow.
+Execute the same between the legs to crossover move, but with a follow.
 The follow can be described as following the ball in the direction you push.
-So, if you are starting with your left hand into the between the legs dribble, make sure to use your feet to jump to the direction you are pushing the ball between your legs.
+So, if you are starting with your left hand into the between the legs dribble, make sure to use your feet to jump to the direction you are pushing the ball.
 In this case, it’s towards the right.

-- Now, after moving your feet to follow the ball to the right, go directly into your crossover, which will be going back towards your left.
+- After moving your feet to follow the ball to the right, go directly into your crossover, which will be going back towards your left.
 As with the between the legs follow, use your feet to move back left into the crossover.

 - This drill helps you to understand how to move the defense.
 Remember: stay light on your feet.
 Execute each side (right to left and left to right) for 30 seconds each side.